 Each input file is named generically as well as with a unique version component.
-For example, the generic file, trninput.wk1, has versions identified as trninput.v1.1.wk1, trninput.v1.2.wk1, etc. The generic version of the file name is used when it is copied to a run-specific input subdirectory and when it is checked-out for editing.
+For example, the generic file, ghgoff.xml, has versions identified as ghgoff.v1.1.xml, ghgoff.v1.2.xml, etc. The generic version of the file name is used when it is copied to a run-specific input subdirectory and when it is checked-out for editing.
 In many cases, the name and version of the file are included in a file header, so that the version you are working with is evident, even if it is the generically-named file.
 (RCS can automatically maintain this internal version/file-name header for text files.)